awkgroupag/datalab/README.md

 > ### :warning: be aware that if you use the lab for first time, more than 8 GB will have to be downloaded!

-> :info: You can easily have several Notebook running within a namespace (=project).
-And several namespaces (projects) in parallel.
+> :information: You can easily have several Notebooks running within a namespace (=project).
+And several namespaces (projects) running simultaneously.
 Until you run out of CPU or RAM.

 ### Windows
 #### 1a.
 Start a single Jupyter Notebook directly